 Still, there are many ways pets can contribute to starting fires in the home – a dog or cat can knock over a candle with an open flame or a dog can jump up and accidentally hit the knob to turn on the stove-top burner.
 The latter I would have found hard to believe if it had not happened in my own home – the result of storing chicken jerky treats on top of the fridge next to the stove, and a dog that jumps with four paws off the floor at treat time.
 My stove knobs are now stored in a bowl nearby the stove because simply moving the treats wasn’t enough for my peace of mind.

-Keep reading for two options to receive FREE pet rescue window alerts; place these in the windows of your home to alert firefighters about your pets.
+Keep reading to get a FREE pet rescue window alert; place these in the windows of your home to alert firefighters about your pets.
 And find fire prevention and safety tips further below.

 Free Pet Rescue Window Alerts

 - Petplan pet insurance and Wag’N Enterprises pet safety gear are offering free rescue window alerts for dogs and cats.
 Customize yours with your pet’s photo, name and potential hiding spot to help expedite rescue; a sample is in the photo above.
 Even better, for every 100 pet rescue alerts created during October and November, a pet oxygen mask kit will be donated to a U.S. fire department.

 Visit www.GoPetplan.com/firesafety for your free personalized pet rescue alerts.

 - Through a partnership between The American Kennel Club® and ADT Security Services, order a free Pet Fire Safety Window Cling online.

 Preventing Your Pet from Starting a Fire and Keep Your Pets Safe

 The American Kennel Club® and ADT Security Services offered the following tips as part of the annual National Pet Fire Safety Day (July 15) to spread awareness about how pets can start home fires and how to keep your pets safe.

 Prevent your pet from starting fires